exercism/javascript/docs/INSTALLATION.md

 The `hello-world` assignment will teach you how to use the `exercism` cli and download an assignment to your computer.

-Each assignment then needs some tools to run the tests:
+Each assignment then needs some tools to run the tests.

-* [Jest][web-jest]: a test runner based on Jasmine
-* [Babel][web-babel]: to transpile ESNext code to work on your NodeJS version
-* [ESLint][web-eslint]: to perform several static analysis and coding style checks to your JavaScript code.

 They can be installed running this command within each assignment directory:

 ```bash
 $ npm install